Dog Troubleshitting: Ultimate Dog Diarrhea Guide (for cats too) [Infographic]

 Other than diarrhea, if your dog or cat is acting normally and is healthy, you could try the following.

-- Feed a bland dog food diet for a few days.
+• Feed a bland dog food diet for a few days.
 You could give either bone broth, kefir, pureed whole pumpkin for dog diarrhea.
-All of these recommended home remedies will help ease upset stomach at the next meal.
-These are bland diets without fat to ensure that your pet’s diarrhea does not get worse.
-(Often people use rice as a dog diarrhea home remedy, but it can lead to gassiness and a farty dog as the rice ferments)
+Use bland diets without fat to ensure that your pet’s diarrhea does not get worse.

-- Water– always provide water to prevent dehydration.
+• Water – always provide water to prevent dehydration.
 Dehydration can trigger nausea in pets.
-You can add water to your existing pet food, canned pet food to introduce more moisture.
-In serious situations of dehydration, please visit the vet for IV fluids if you notice your pet is not having enough water.
+In serious situations of dehydration, please visit the vet for IV fluids.

-- Use Slippery Elm – Alternatively, you could use slippery elm to stop dog diarrhea.
+• Use Slippery Elm – use slippery elm to stop dog diarrhea.
 About ¼ tsp of powder for every 10 lbs mixed in bland food or water.
-It is fine to withhold food for up to 12 hrs but always ensure your dog has water.
-Honest Kitchen Perfect Form helps your pet move from diarrhea to a solid formed poop.
+Honest Kitchen Perfect Form contains slippery elm.

-- Consider Dog/ Cat Probiotics.
+• Consider Dog/ Cat Probiotics.
 If your pet was on antibiotics, we’d recommend using probiotics for dogs/ cats to help rebalance your pet’s gut flora.
-The premise is to provide probiotics (beneficial bacteria) to potentially stifle bad bacteria in the small intestine.

-- Let the cat or dog sleep – as pet parents we sometimes hover over the pet every second.
-Let them sleep so that they can recover.
+• Let the cat or dog sleep so that they can recover.

 3. Ingesting non-diet item – Did your dog or cat ingest any goose/cat/dog poop, sticks, cooked bone or drink from a puddle etc. ?
 Y/ N